xinyanliang/xinyanliang.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Ph.D students, Postdoctorals and Assistant Professors to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [01/2024] I have been invited to be a PC member for the 32nd ACM International Conference on Multimedia (ACM MM'24).
+- [01/2024] I have been invited to be a PC member for the 41st International Conference on Machine Learning (ICML'24).
 - [12/2023] One paper was accepted by AAAI'24.
 Congrats to Yuze Tan and all the collaborators!
 - [12/2023] I have been invited to be a SPC member for the 33rd International Joint Conference on Artificial Intelligence (IJCAI'24).
 - [11/2022] Congrats to Yixi Liu's National Scholarship of China!
 Note that this is the second time she won this award.